kyma-project/eventing-manager/docs/contributor/installation.md

    make uninstall
    ```

-## Run the manager on a cluster using the Go runtime environment
+## Run Eventing Manager on a cluster using the Go runtime environment

 ### Installation

 1. Ensure you have the Kubecontext pointing to an existing Kubernetes cluster.

-2. Clone the Eventing Manager project.
+2. Clone Eventing Manager project.

 3. Download Go packages.